 💜 More recipes you'll love

-If you love this low sugar vegan pumpkin pie with silken tofu recipe, check out these other delicious plant-based dessert recipes!
+If you love this vegan pumpkin pie with silken tofu recipe, check out these other delicious plant-based dessert recipes!

 📖 Recipe